 Use Chart styles to add branding to your charts

 Charts play an important part in analysis and reporting, helping to make the response data easier to understand.
-In Snap Desktop, you can create chart styles that reflect your organization’s branding, bringing a consistent look to your analysis and reports.
-In Snap Desktop, the style of a chart determines the background, the colors used on the chart, and the type of chart.
+You can create chart styles that reflect your organization’s branding, bringing a consistent look to your analysis and reports.
+In Snap XMP Desktop, the style of a chart determines the background, the colors used on the chart, and the type of chart.
 The chart styles can be loaded, edited and saved for use in other reports, analyses and surveys.

 The chart style is made up of three components: